 There was no effect on the pharmacokinetics of representative drugs metabolized by CYP 2C9, CYP 2C19, CYP 2D6 or CYP 3A4.

-Treatment with PEGASYS once weekly for 4 weeks in healthy subjects was associated with an inhibition of P450 1A2 and a 25% increase in theophylline AUG.
+Treatment with PEGASYS once weekly for 4 weeks in healthy subjects was associated with an inhibition of P450 1A2 and a 25% increase in theophylline AUC.

 In a PK study of HCV subjects concomitantly receiving methadone, treatment with PEGASYS once weekly for 4 weeks was associated with methadone levels that were 10% to 15% higher than at baseline.
 The clinical significance of this finding is unknown; however, patients should be monitored for the signs and symptoms of methadone toxicity.

-Patients receiving PEGASYS/COPEGUS and NRTIs should be closely monitored for treatment associated toxicities.
-Physicians should refer to prescribing information for the respective NRTIs for guidance regarding toxicity management.
-In addition, dose reduction or discontinuation of PEGASYS, COPEGUS or both should also be considered if worsening toxicities are observed [see WARNINGS AND PRECAUTIONS, DOSAGE AND ADMINISTRATION].
+Patients receiving PEGASYS/ribavirin in combination with other HCV antiviral drugs and NRTIs should be closely monitored for treatment associated toxicities.
+Physicians should refer to prescribing information for other HCV antiviral drugs and the respective NRTIs for guidance regarding toxicity management.
+In addition, dose reduction or discontinuation of PEGASYS, ribavirin or both , should also be considered if worsening toxicities are observed [see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION].

-In Study 6, subjects who were administered zidovudine in combination with PEGASYS/COPEGUS developed severe neutropenia (ANC less than 500) and severe anemia (hemoglobin less than 8 g/dL) more frequently than similar subjects not receiving zidovudine (neutropenia 15% vs. 9%) (anemia 5% vs. 1%).
+In Study 7, subjects who were administered zidovudine in combination with PEGASYS/COPEGUS developed severe neutropenia (ANC less than 500 cells/mm³) and severe anemia (hemoglobin less than 8 g/dL) more frequently than similar subjects not receiving zidovudine (neutropenia 15% vs. 9%) (anemia 5% vs. 1%).
 Discontinuation of zidovudine should be considered as medically appropriate.
-Dose reduction or discontinuation of PEGASYS, COPEGUS or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6).
+Dose reduction or discontinuation of PEGASYS, ribavirin or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6).

 Additional Pegasys Information